Azure/k8s-set-context/README.md

   id: login
 ```

-[Use secrets](https://developer.github.com/actions/managing-workflows/storing-secrets/) in workflow for using kubeconfig or k8s-values.
+Use secret (https://developer.github.com/actions/managing-workflows/storing-secrets/) in workflow for kubeconfig or k8s-values.

 PS: `kubeconfig` takes precedence (i.e. kubeconfig would be created using the value supplied in kubeconfig)

-Refer to the action metadata file for details about all the inputs https://github.com/Azure/k8s-actions/blob/master/k8s-set-context/action.yml
+Refer to the action metadata file for details about all the inputs https://github.com/Azure/k8s-set-context/blob/master/action.yml

 ## Steps to get Kubeconfig of a K8s cluster: